Build a Mock Robot

 In this tutorial, we showed you how to set up a mock robot with a sub-part so that you can learn more about using fake components, setting up a local development environment, and writing code using a Viam SDK.

-If you’re ready to get started with building robots with real hardware components, pick up a board and try building one of Viam’s introductory robots.
+If you’re ready to get started with building robots with real hardware components, pick up a board and try following another tutorial.

 Have questions, or want to meet other people working on robots?
 Join our Community Discord.